 Let’s also not forget that the people who most often suffer are the poorest in our economy.
 They are those who cannot work from home and must provide the essential services that we all depend on.
 Data from New York has shown that the hardest hit areas are not the most dense, but the most poor.
 According to the New York Times:

 So what is the best strategy moving forward?
 Stay the course.
 Flatten the curve and get the number of daily new cases as low as possible.
 Then, partially reopen the economy with strict social distancing and hygienic practices.
 This will allow our health care system to identify and isolate new outbreaks through contact tracing.
-This is what will save as many lives as possible until a reliable vaccine or treatment is made.Share this:
+This is what will save as many lives as possible until a reliable vaccine or treatment is made.Share: